koficodedat/reduct/docs/guides/philosophy.md

 - Algorithms are tools for understanding
 - Every implementation tells a story of problem-solving
 - Technology should empower human thinking
+- Pragmatism and theory can coexist harmoniously
+- Implementation details should adapt to their environment
+- Performance is an essential aspect of correctness

 ### The Reduct Promise